sciZer0/7/v/README.md

 Nevertheless, the approach includes Solana's Proof-Of-History -- but Proof-Of-History without stakes.

-For reference.
+<p align="center"><b>For reference, about Solana</b></p>

 At any given moment, the Solana Blockchain is storing the full list of all current Validators.

-All the Validators have the same hardware capabilities.
+All the Validators on the list should have the same hardware capabilities.

 Also, at any given moment, there is only one Validator (leader-Validator) which is creating a block.

-Only the leader-Validator can create a block and stream it to other Validators.
+Only the leader-Validator can create a block and stream the block to other Validators.

 All other Validators are only verifying the work of the leadr-Validator.

 So the creation of the block by the leader and the verification of the block by others are happening in parallel.

-Each leader-Validator is automatically chosen (calculated) from the full list of all current Validators by a stake-weighted selection algorithm and then is rotated with another Validator according to a leader schedule calculated also automatically.
+Each leader-Validator is automatically chosen (calculated) from the list by a stake-weighted selection algorithm and then is automatically rotated with another Validator according to a leader schedule calculated also automatically.

-Importantly, at any given moment, there is the list of all current Validators, meaning,  any Validator being out of the list cannot participate in the work.
+Importantly, at any given moment, there is the list of all working Validators, meaning, any Validator being out of the list cannot be participating in the work and cannot be harming the consensus.

 The hypothesis/idea is that

 when for a Validator being in the list, there is no need to have significant money and put it as the stake, and

-when for the same Validator, there are very generous incentives to work properly (say, $5 million annually),
+when for the Validator, there are very generous incentives to work properly (say, $5 million annually),

 then this Validator from the list will work properly.
 Honestly.

-So we might, for example, just drop out the Solana's stake-weighted selection algorithm to automatically select the leader-Validator from the list, replacing it with a random number selection algorithm.
+So we might, for example, just drop out the Solana's stake-weighted selection algorithm used to automatically select the leader-Validator from the list, and replace it with a random number selection algorithm  -- to automatically select the leader-Validator from the list.

 Importantly, there is no problem to exclude any Validator out from the list -- if this Validator would just try doing something wrong -- and replace it with any other Validator from the waiting list of persons who are wanting to become Validators for getting the very generous incentives.